 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Friday as of Dec.
-6 4:00 PM ESTFriday - Overcast with a chance of snow and a chance of rain in the morning, then mostly cloudy.
-High of 43F.
-Winds from the NNW at 5 to 10 mph.
-Chance of snow 40%.
+- Friday Night as of Mar.
+7 4:00 PM ESTFriday Night - Clear in the evening, then partly cloudy.
+Low of 18F.
+Winds from the SE at 5 to 10 mph.

-- Saturday as of Dec.
-6 4:00 PM ESTSaturday - Partly cloudy with a chance of snow.
-High of 36F.
-Winds from the WNW at 5 to 10 mph.
-Chance of snow 20%.
+- Saturday as of Mar.
+7 4:00 PM ESTSaturday - Mostly cloudy.
+High of 45F.
+Winds from the SE at 5 to 10 mph shifting to the North in the afternoon.

 Full Fall Color

 The foliage is peaking now in Middlebury, and it’s pretty spectacular.
 My prediction was part true-the color is great this year, but the timing seems pretty normal to me.
 Anyway, I was gone for all of last week (in the Ozarks and Nebraska, where there are spectacular oaks, but, like oaks are wont to do, no pretty fall color, just washed out yellows and muddy browns), so here’s some pictures of plants at my house that are also in nice color on campus.